Halogen: Disinfectants

 Both chlorine and bromine are used as disinfectants for drinking water, swimming pools, fresh wounds, spas, dishes, and surfaces.
 They kill bacteria and other potentially harmful microorganisms through a process known as sterilization.
 Their reactivity is also put to use in bleaching.
 Sodium hypochlorite, which is produced from chlorine, is the active ingredient of most fabric bleaches, and chlorine-derived bleaches are used in the production of some paper products.
-Chlorine also reacts with sodium to create sodium chloride, which is table salt.

 Lighting

 Halogen lamps are a type of incandescent lamp using a tungsten filament in bulbs that have small amounts of a halogen, such as iodine or bromine added.
 This enables the production of lamps that are much smaller than non-halogen incandescent lightbulbs at the same wattage.
 The gas reduces the thinning of the filament and blackening of the inside of the bulb resulting in a bulb that has a much greater life.
-Halogen lamps glow at a higher temperature (2800 to 3400 kelvins) with a whiter colour than other incandescent bulbs.
+Halogen lamps glow at a higher temperature (2800 to 3400 kelvin) with a whiter colour than other incandescent bulbs.
 However, this requires bulbs to be manufactured from fused quartz rather than silica glass to reduce breakage.